queryluke/masseffect-5e-data/data/class-features/omni-shield-1.md

 While Omni-Shield is deployed you cannot use another omni-* melee weapon.
 Instead, gain the following:

 * +1 AC.
-* If a creature within 2m of you is attacked, you may use your reaction to impose disadvantage on that attack.
+* If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
 * As an attack action, you may make a melee attack roll.
 On a hit, deal 1d12 bludgeoning damage.
-You may shove a hit creature backward 2m.
+You may shove a hit creature backward <me-distance length="5" />.

 <br>